 Introduces students to live patient assessment and management in the clinical setting.
 Begins a continuum of learning involving live patients that leads to entry-level competence at the paramedic level.

-'''

-Laboratory 6 hours.
+Laboratory 3 hours.

-Total 6 hours per week.

 Prerequisites: EMS 121, EMS 123, EMS 125, EMS 126, EMS 127, and EMS 128

-'''